Whistlelink webinars – a practical guide to whistleblowing Register now

 Whistleblowing solutions

-Whistleblowing occurs when someone reports illegal, unethical, or harmful activities, typically within a workplace.
-If misconduct goes unreported, it can lead to serious consequences for an organisation, individuals, or even society as a whole.
+Whistleblowing occurs when someone reports illegal, unethical, or harmful activity — typically within a workplace.
+If that concern goes unreported and undetected, it can cause serious damage to an organisation, individuals, or wider society.

-A secure internal reporting channel such as a whistleblower system provides a safe and confidential way for people to speak up, ensuring that wrongdoing is addressed before it causes further harm.
+A secure reporting channel such as a whistleblower system provides a safe, confidential way for people to speak up, so wrongdoing can be addressed before it causes further harm.

 A whistleblower system is a secure and structured way for individuals to report misconduct, ensuring that concerns are handled professionally and ethically.
-Depending on the system, reports can be submitted anonymously, helping to protect the whistleblower’s identity and build trust.
+Depending on the system, reports can be submitted anonymously — protecting the whistleblower’s identity and building trust.

 Common types of whistleblower systems include: